Andrews2024/paperless-bingo/README.md

 5. Submit entries to HTML template

 ## Database Design
-Because this intended to be a low-key bingo game hosted locally, I'm currently forgoing using a proper RDBMS like Postgres.
-Instead, there are two JSON files: `users.json` and `entries.json`.
+~~Because this intended to be a low-key bingo game hosted locally, I'm currently forgoing using a proper RDBMS like Postgres.
+Instead, there are two JSON files: `users.json` and `entries.json`.~~
+The above is still implemented, but when I go to add more features later, I'm going to regret it.
+The current design doesn't allow for associating multiple users with an entry.
 ```
 CREATE TABLE User {
     name TEXT,